 My sister got sick before there was a vaccine.
 Now that there is one, no child ... should have to endure the lifelong hardships.

 Polio, part of every parent's nightmare more than a half century ago, has been similarly vanquished stateside; the last indigenous case in the U.S. was in 1979.
 But polio is not a distant memory for Minda Dentler.
 Born in India in 1978, before polio immunizations were widely available there, Dentler contracted the disease as an infant and her legs became permanently paralyzed.
 Adopted from an orphanage by an American family and raised in Spokane, Wash., she remembers having to sit out while her siblings played sports.

 Dentler didn't sit out for long.
-As a young adult, she began training and in 2013 became the first and only female wheelchair athlete to complete the Ironman championship course.
-She also works full-time in the financial services industry, is married and has a 4-year-old child.
+As a young adult, she began training and in 2013 became the first female wheelchair athlete to complete the Ironman championship course.
+She also works full-time in the financial services industry, is married and has a 5-year-old child.

 The day my daughter got her first polio vaccine, it hit me how completely different her life will be from mine.